PatrickPontes44/PatrickPontes44/README.md

   - But I also know a little bit of Python 🐍
   - And I'm looking forward my first real job experience with programming 👀

-  - I’m currently working on an Instagram Clone with HTML, CSS and JS (in the future with React.JS) 🔭
+  - I’m currently working on a GitHub repositories finder using Node.JS, React.JS, and MySQL as database 🔭

 ## How to reach me 📫:
   - [Instagram](https://www.instagram.com/patrick.pontess/) @patrick.pontess 📷